Birth (2004 film)

-Birth is a 2004 American psychological drama film co-written and directed by Jonathan Glazer.
-The film stars Nicole Kidman, Lauren Bacall, Cameron Bright, Danny Huston, Arliss Howard, Peter Stormare, Ted Levine, and Anne Heche.
-Its plot follows a woman who becomes convinced that her deceased husband Sean is reincarnated as a ten-year-old boy.
+Birth is a 2004 psychological drama mystery film co-written and directed by Jonathan Glazer, and starring Nicole Kidman, Lauren Bacall, Cameron Bright, Danny Huston, Arliss Howard, Peter Stormare, Ted Levine, Anne Heche, and Cara Seymour.
+Its plot follows a woman who becomes convinced that her deceased husband has been reincarnated in a ten-year-old boy.

+Glazer began developing the idea for Birth after completing his first film, Sexy Beast (2000), eventually co-writing the screenplay with Milo Addica and novelist and screenwriter Jean-Claude Carrière.
+An international co-production between the United States, the United Kingdom, and Germany, Birth was filmed on location in New York City in early 2003.

-Distributed by New Line Cinema, Birth premiered in competition at the 61st Venice International Film Festival, polarizing critics upon its release and grossing $23.9 million on a budget of $20 million.
-Kidman was nominated for a Golden Globe Award for Best Actress in a Motion Picture – Drama for her performance.
-The film has been re-evaluated in later years and is considered a masterpiece by some publications.
+Birth premiered in competition at the 61st Venice International Film Festival before being theatrically released in the United States on October 29, 2004.
+It polarized critics upon its release and grossed $23.9 million on a budget of $20 million.
+Kidman was nominated for a Golden Globe Award for Best Actress for her performance.
+The film has been re-evaluated in later years, receiving praise and cult following.

 Plot

 Sean and Anna are a married couple living in New York City.
-Sean is heard lecturing to an unseen audience, explaining that he does not believe in reincarnation.
+He is heard lecturing to an unseen audience, explaining that he does not believe in reincarnation.
 Afterwards, Sean goes jogging, collapses, and dies.

 Ten years later, Anna accepts a marriage proposal from her new fiancé, Joseph.
 When Clifford, Sean's brother, arrives at Anna's engagement party, his wife Clara excuses herself, saying she forgot to wrap a gift.
-Instead, she buys a replacement after hurriedly burying the original gift while a young boy secretly looks on.
+Instead, she buys a replacement after hurriedly burying the original one while a young boy secretly looks on.

 Some time later, at a party for Anna's mother, the boy sneaks into the apartment and claims to be Sean.
 At first, Anna dismisses the boy's claim.
-When Anna receives a letter from him the next day, warning her not to marry Joseph, she realizes the boy truly believes he is her reincarnated husband.
+When she receives a letter from him the next day, warning her not to marry Joseph, she realizes the boy truly believes he is her reincarnated husband.

 That night, Anna and Joseph discuss the letter.
-Since the building watchman seems to know the boy and that his name is Sean, Joseph calls to obtain more information.
+Since the building watchman seems to know the boy and that his name is actually Sean, Joseph calls to obtain more information.
 When Sean answers the phone, Joseph rushes downstairs to confront him.
 He takes him to Sean's father and the three of them order Sean to leave Anna alone.
-Sean refuses to recant his story and Anna watches Sean collapse in his father's arms.
+He refuses to recant his story and she watches him collapse in his father's arms.

 Sean leaves a message on Anna's answering machine, which her mother overhears.
 That day at lunch, Anna's mother mentions that Sean wants to meet Anna in the park and that she will know where exactly.
-Anna hurries to Central Park and finds Sean waiting in the spot where her husband died.
+Anna hurries to Central Park and finds him waiting in the spot where her husband died.
 He offers to submit to questioning.